tmiess/CryptoBase/README.md

 ### Intro
 Anyone has the freedom to explore CryptoBase.
 The only feature that requires user authentication is CryptoChat, which we will get to later.

-As you can see, the home page of CryptoBase is very straighforward.
+The home page of CryptoBase is very straighforward.
 You are prompted to either See, Learn, or Talk via the three tabs on the menu bar.

 ![intro](https://raw.githubusercontent.com/tmiess/CryptoBase/master/CryptoBase/Cryptobase_menu.PNG)